parwinakhtari/NewsApp/readme.md

-A simple News application made with reactJS by fetching news api
+A simple News application to give daily news headlines by fetching News api.
+Made with ReactJS.